daghustani/P2/README.md

 ## Overview:

-You will be creating a full stack application using Ruby on Rails and Postgresql.
+You will be creating a full stack application using Ruby on Rails and MySQL.

 ---